-The ESL segment embed and package esl\io are converted into the C++ classes Embed and Esl\io\c, and users must extract these definitions from the C++ file embseg.cc (or embseg.cpp).
+The ESL segment embed and package esl\io are converted into the C++ classes Embed and Esl\io\c, and users must extract these definitions from the C++ file embseg.cpp.

 The embedded segment has a "simulation context", the class s\simulation, which must also be copied from the generated C++ file.
 The simulation context instance is created in the line: